Here’s a no fuss recipe for quick and easy coconut rice. Warm, fluffy tropical rice ready in just 20 minutes!

 And the fun didn’t end there!
 Once you were done with your coconut, the machete would come out again and this time, split it into two, then shape some part of the coconut into a make-shift spoon to scoop up the succulent, white flesh.
 It really was a beachy experience, eating fresh coconut with a husky spoon.
 All this for a dollar!
 I’m not sure what the right thing to call it is, meat or flesh but that white stuff is delicious.
 Sometimes you’d get the really young ones and their thin flesh would practically slide off in one smooth movement and other times you’d get a slightly older one where you’d have to put in a little more effort but was rewarded with thicker hunks of meat.

 Fresh coconuts were something I grew up with; brown, old coconuts were shredded in front of you upon request in the open air market and the fresh, desiccated coconut was packed up nicely for you to bring home.
 So coconut in whatever form, was always a staple in my kitchen, both growing up and now.

 With that in mind, today I’ll be making a pretty simple recipe using coconut flakes, coconut milk and rice.
 You can use brown rice too if you prefer, just add a little more coconut milk.
 What I love about this recipe are the sweet toasted coconut flakes you sprinkle on top.
 Toasting them dries them out and makes them golden and crispy and with its natural sweetness, it’s just a great addition to the yummy coconut rice.
 Make more if you want!
 You can even snack on them (which I did).

-- Think of investing in a rice cooker to set and forget.
-With a rice pot, you can set and forget and you don’t have to babysit rice over a stove.
+Cooking rice: Think of investing in a rice cooker to set and forget.
+It cuts out all the guesswork and you won’t have to babysit rice over a stove.